-2.3.6 Means, Methods, and Equipment
+2.9 Means, Methods, and Equipment

-This section discusses the construction approach at each of the Phase 2 pond clusters.
-It describes the means and methods of how each component listed above would be implemented, and lists the
+This section discusses the construction approach at each of the Phase 2 locations.
+It describes the means and methods of how each component listed above would be implemented, and lists the equipment that would be used to do so.
+Subsequent sections address details of construction schedules and of the planned operations and maintenance.

-A San Francisco RWQCB accepted Storm Water Pollution Prevention Plan for the project would be implemented for all project-related activities; appropriate Best Management Practices (BMPs) would be used for all activities with potential impact on water quality.
+A San Francisco Regional Water Quality Control Board (RWQCB) accepted Storm Water Pollution Prevention Plan for the project would be implemented for all project-related activities; appropriate

+Best Management Practices (BMPs) would be used for all activities with potential impact on water quality.
 Water quality monitoring would be undertaken in compliance with a SBSP Restoration Project 401 Certification and Waste Discharge Requirements, once issued by the RWQCB, and the San Francisco Bay RWQCB Basin Plan.